Our Center addresses the continued challenges posed by motor vehicles.

 Safe System Report and Event

 The Safe System approach is built on the premise that transportation-related death and injury are unacceptable and avoidable.
 Reaching a goal of zero deaths requires a reconfiguration of the entire system from road designers to road users.
 Importantly, a Safe System can be implemented in ways that help address structural and institutional racism by correcting for prior under investments in historically marginalized communities and closing gaps in safety between areas that have been well resourced and those that have been underserved.
-Under the leadership of Dr. Jeff Michael, the Center, together with the Institute of Transportation Engineers, convened a consortium of experts from a variety of disciplines to participate in a series of five meetings this year that culminated in a report that will be release on May 11.
+Under the leadership of Dr. Jeff Michael, the Center, together with the Institute of Transportation Engineers, convened a consortium of experts from a variety of disciplines to participate in a series of five meetings this year that culminated in the Recommendations of the Safe System Consortium report.

-The Johns Hopkins Center for Injury Research & Policy and the Institute of Transportation Engineers are pleased to share the recommendations of the Safe System Consortium through an online event on Tuesday, May 11 at 2 p.m.
+The Johns Hopkins Center for Injury Research & Policy and the Institute of Transportation Engineers are pleased to share the Recommendations of the Safe System Consortium report through an online event on Tuesday, May 11 at 2 p.m.
 EDT.

 Congressman Anthony Brown (MD-04), a member of the U.S. House Committee on Transportation and Infrastructure, will share opening remarks.
 Mark Rosekind, PhD, the former administrator of the National Highway Traffic Safety Administration and a Distinguished Policy Scholar in the Department of Health Policy and Management, will moderate a panel discussion with Meghan Mitman, AICP, Chair of the Institute of Transportation Engineers Safety Council; Jamila Porter, DrPH, Director of Resilient Communities with the Big Cities Health Coalition; and Robert Wunderlich, PE, Texas A&M Transportation Institute.
 Attend to learn more about the recommendations outlined by the group.